dwyl/sleep/README.md

 > If you're reading this past **22:00**, go straight to the "***Try it!***" section and start recording your sleep _now_.
-Bookmark (⭐) the project
-and come back to it tomorrow.
+Please bookmark (⭐) the project and come back to it tomorrow when you're fresh.

 <br />